LeBenchmark/Interspeech2021/AST/README.md

 We describe the steps to reproduce our AST results presented in the paper (Section 5.3).

-The following table (corresponding to Table 5 in the paper) shows the results using different speech features on the dev/valid and test sets of CoVoST-2 and multilingual TEDx.
+The following table (corresponding to Table 5 in the paper) shows the results using different speech features on the dev/valid and test sets of CoVoST-2 (CV2) and multilingual TEDx (mTEDx).

 <table>
   <thead>